-PART B - INFORMATION TO BE SUPPLIED BY CONTRACTOR IMMEDIATELY UPON COMPLETION OF CONTRACT OR PROJECT of equipment.
+PART B - INFORMATION TO BE SUPPLIED BY CONTRACTOR IMMEDIATELY UPON COMPLETION OF CONTRACT OR PROJECT

-Specific Instructions for the Following Numbered Items: Item 3 - Report total labor-hours worked and earnings of all contractor's employees on the project, including those on operation and maintenance
+Specific Instructions for the Following Numbered Items: Item 3 - Report total labor-hours worked and earnings of all contractor's employees on the project, including those on operation and maintenance of equipment.

-Item 4 - This should be the total cost, at the jobsite of all construction materials and supplies purchased for and used on the project, including the cost of materials are signing and lighting and the cost of any materials and supplies not specifically listed hereon.
+Item 4 - This should be the total cost, at the jobsite of all construction materials and supplies purchased for and used on the project, including the cost of materials for signing and lighting and the cost of any materials and supplies not specifically listed hereon.
 Costs of equipment or equipment rental and the cost of operating the equipment, except the costs of fuel and lubricants, should not be included in this item.
-Small items of equipment such as jackhammers, handtools, repair parts, tires, etc., are not considered to be supplies.
-Costs of such items and also overhead costs should not be included.
+Small items of equipment such as jackhammers, handtools, repair parts, tires, etc., are costs should not be substantiated, handbork, repair parts, they, etc., the costs should not be sincluded.
 The amount included here for aggregates produced should be only the cost paid by the contractor for the aggregates and should not include the costs of excavating, processing, loading and hauling.
 Wages and labor-hours for aggregates produced should, of course, be included with Item 3.

 Item 5 - Report total number of gallons of all gasoline, diesel oil, lubricating oil, and grease for equipment and trucks.
 For conversion purposes use factor of 8 pounds of grease per gallon.
 Items 6, 7, and 8 - Report quantity of cement used on project.
 Do not report here the cement included in Item 15.